Hong Kong 97 (video game): Gameplay

-The player controls Chin, who must shoot and evade the Chinese populace and police officers moving downwards from the top of the screen.
+The player controls Chin, who must shoot and evade the Chinese populace moving downwards from the top of the screen.
 When shot, the enemies explode in mushroom clouds, leaving behind a flashing corpse and items for instant death or temporary invincibility.
 After a while, cars start appearing from the sides, moving horizontally across the screen as obstacles.
 After thirty enemies have been defeated by the player, the final boss, the "ultimate weapon" Tong Shau Ping appears.
+He is depicted as a large, severed, floating head that will attempt to land on top of the player.
 Once he is defeated, the game repeats itself.
-The game shows static photos as the background, which alternate between pictures of Maoist propaganda, Guilin, the logo for Asia Television, the logo for Chinese Coca-Cola or Mao Zedong in monochrome.
+The game shows static photos as the background, which alternate between pictures of Maoist propaganda, Guilin, the logo for Asia Television, the logo for Chinese Coca-Cola, or Mao Zedong in monochrome.

 Sporadically, a syringe appears as a power-up, which grants Chin temporary invincibility.
-The player has no health points: if Chin is hit by anything other than an item, the game is immediately over, unless Chin is under invincibility.
-The game over screen contains the superimposed words "Chin IS DEAD!!" in English and grammatically incorrect Chinese "陳死亡" (Chén sǐ wáng) over a still graphic image of the dead body of a victim of the Bosnian War, dated to 1992.
+Rotating green disks will also appear that can instantly kill Chin.
+The player has no health points: if Chin is hit by anything other than the syringe, the game is immediately over, unless he is under invincibility.
+The game over screen contains the superimposed words "Chin IS DEAD!!" in English and grammatically incorrect Chinese "陳死亡" (Chén sǐ wáng) over a still graphic image of a corpse dated to 1992.
 The game then goes to the credits (listing the Embassy of Canada as a cooperation partner) and back to the title screen.

 Upon turning on the game, the first three measures of the chorus of an upbeat rock-style rendition of "I Love Beijing Tiananmen" can be heard, which loops indefinitely throughout the game.
-The game has no other music or sound effects.
-It can be played in English, Japanese or traditional Chinese.
+The game has no other music or sound effects, and the music will not stop or pause while playing the game under any circumstance, whether that is dying or manually resetting the game.
+The game can be played in English, Japanese or traditional Chinese.

 Plot

 Hong Kong 97 begins with a short cutscene which places the game around the transfer of sovereignty over Hong Kong in 1997.
-People from Mainland China (described in the English script as "fuckin' ugly reds" and in the Japanese script as "dirty people spitting sputum") started immigrating to Hong Kong, causing a large increase in crime rate.
-As a countermeasure, the Hong Kong government (represented in-game by the governor Chris Patten) hires Chin (portrayed by Hong Kong actor and martial artist Jackie Chan), an unspecified relative of Bruce Lee, to "wipe out" all 1.2 billion of the "red communists" in China.
+People from Mainland China (described in the English script as "fuckin' ugly reds" and in the Japanese script as "dirty people spitting sputum") started immigrating to Hong Kong, causing a large increase in the crime rate.
+As a countermeasure, the Hong Kong government (represented in-game by Governor Chris Patten) hires Chin (portrayed by Jackie Chan), an unspecified relative of Bruce Lee, to "wipe out" all 1.2 billion of the "red communists" in China.
 Meanwhile, a secret project in Mainland China has succeeded in resurrecting Tong Shau Ping as the "ultimate weapon".

-The Chinese translation of the game refers to Chin as "Mr. Chan" (陳先生 (Chén xiānshēng)), alluding to the fact that a picture of Jackie Chan was used to depict the character.
+The Chinese translation of the game refers to Chin as "Mister Chan" (陳先生 (Chén xiānshēng)), alluding to the fact that a picture of Jackie Chan, taken from the 1984 film Wheels on Meals, was used to depict the character.
 The back of the insert of the game notes that Chin is a heroin addict.